 Is a Planned C-Section Right for Me?

-- Kids born by C-section are more likely to have asthma, diabetes, allergies, and obesity later in life.
+Kids born by C-section may be more prone to have asthma, diabetes, allergies, and obesity when they grow up.

 Talk to your doctor or midwife about why they think you should have a C-section.
 If the baby's size is the reason, ask how accurate the weight estimates are.
 Find out if you have any other options to address their concern.

 Will you be able to wait until 39 or 40 weeks, as the American College of Obstetrics and Gynecology recommends?

 Make sure you understand what harm could come to you and your infant if you don't have a C-section.

 If having more children is important to you, find out if you'll need the procedure for future deliveries.